cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/multi-resolution.md

 ### Canvas component doesn't provide a fit mode that can respectively zoom in/out of the x axis and the y axis, which will distort the image

 In the Cocos engine, there is a fit mode called `ExactFit`, which doesn't have black borders, or cut down the image within the scale of design resolution.
 But the price is the zooming in/out ratio of the scene image to the direction of the x/y axis is different, which will distort the image.

 ### Design resolution can only be configured in the project settings

-The current design mode does not include a multi-resolution adaptation method, so the design resolution of multiple Canvas in the project still uses the same set of design resolution and adaptation scheme, and you can configure it in **Project -> Project Setting -> General -> Default Canvas setting**.
+The current design mode does not include a multi-resolution adaptation method, so the design resolution of multiple Canvas in the project still uses the same set of design resolution and adaptation scheme, and you can configure it in **Project -> Project Setting -> General -> Default canvas setting**.

 ![resolution-config](multi-resolution/resolution_config.png)